Sajjan2406/Isaac-Sim/Franka_Robot/README.md

 # Franka_Robot

 This is a part of my Master thesis.

-Aim: To compare differnt motion planning algorithm with Cumotion Motion Planning library Cumotion or Curobo is a CUDA accelerated library, developed by NVIDIA, containing a suite of robotics algorithms leveraging parallel compute.
+Aim: To compare differnt motion planning algorithm with Cumotion Motion Planning library

+Cumotion or Curobo is a CUDA accelerated library, developed by NVIDIA, containing a suite of robotics algorithms leveraging parallel compute.

-this project is to uses Isaacsim simulation platform to manipulate a robot through ROS2 middleware.
+This project is to uses Isaacsim simulation platform to manipulate a robot through ROS2 middleware.

 Scene setup:
 1. Isaac Sim GUI with Franka Panda robot.